Updated: Sep 15

 CARRING FOR YOUR BROCCOLI

-In this section, we’ll tell you everything you need to know about preparing your soil, watering, fertilizer and mulch best practices, plus thinning.
-We’ll also cover transplanting, companion planting, and your growing structure options!
+In this section, I’ll tell you everything you need to know about preparing your soil, watering, fertilizer and mulch best practices, plus thinning.
+I’ll also cover transplanting, companion planting, and your growing structure options!

 Keep your soil moist after seeding indoors, and water well after transplanting – in general, broccoli plants need at least 1 inch (2.5 cm) of water every 5-7 days.